Hives/airport-challenge-javascript/all-the-gory-details.md

 [GitHub commit for this section](https://github.com/Hives/airport-challenge-javascript/commit/268c28d42a230ba9d17efbab7beceab0bb767b72#diff-4a1f251abc2397e671496199529d49d1)

 But we don't want to leave the weather situation like this.
 Deciding whether the weather is good or bad shouldn't be the responsibility of our airport object.
 We should extract a weather object to do that.
-But we also want the tests for our airport and weather objects to be independent, so to achieve that we'll need to pass the weather object in as a dependency, and stub out it's behaviour in the tests for airport.
+But we also want the tests for our airport and weather objects to be independent, so to achieve that we'll need to pass the weather object in as a dependency, and stub out it's behaviour in the tests for `airport`.

 Let's start by TDDing a weather object, then inject it into our airport object via the constructor, then update our tests to mock its behaviour.

-In Ruby we would do something like `weather.stormy?` and expect it to return a boolean

-Let's start by TDDing a weather object, then inject it into our airport object via the constructor, then update our tests to mock its behaviour.

 In Ruby we would do something like `weather.stormy?` and expect it to return a boolean.
-I know this is called a predicate method in Ruby, so I google 'predicate method javascript' and quickly find that they're called predicate methods in JavaScript too, and the convention Script is to write them as e.g. `weather.isStormy()`.
+I know we've called this a predicate method in Ruby, so I google 'predicate method javascript' and quickly find that they're called predicate methods in general, and the convention in JavaScript is to write them as e.g. `weather.isStormy()`.

 We will also need to test whether the method is returning true or false, and the Jasmine docs tell us we can do that with `expect(true).toBe(true)`.
 So knowing that we can write our tests.
 I cheated and wrote two at the same time: